-1841 New OR riders tend to clasp the handlebars in a white-knuckled death grip, as if that action will get them thru the 1842 dirt safely.
-A white-knuckled grip serves no purpose; instead it causes fatigue, it causes you to tense up, and it will 1843 literally cause you to fall.
+New OR riders tend to clasp the handlebars in a white-knuckled death grip, as if that action will get them thru the index finger?
+You want to be able to see that web when your hands are holding the handlebars.
+You should also see an open space between the webs of your thumbs and the bars.
+If you don't see the open web, you're gripping dirt safely.
+A white-knuckled grip serves no purpose; instead it causes fatigue, it causes you to tense up, and it will the clutch to moderate (or cushion) the amount of power delivered to the rear wheel.